milkmansson/toit-eeram/README.md

 > and does not need to be set again on the next power on reset.

 ASE can be configured using `driver.enable-ase` or using `driver.disable-ase`.
-The current setting can be determined using `driver.ase-enabled`
+The current setting can be determined using `driver.ase-enabled`.

 ### Library Classes
 The library comes in the form of two classes: